nist-emntg/ecc-light-certificate/README.md

 We previously used the ECC implementation used in [TinyDTLS][] (initially from Chris K. Cockrum) but found it to be too slow.
-However, this implementation was also smaller 5kB of ROM compared to 8.5kB with the current library.
+However, this implementation was also had a smaller footprint (~7kB of ROM compared to ~8.5kB with ContikiECC).

 Notes
 -----